 In Part I, I talked about how in a monogamous driven society, rejection is something that we try to avoid.
 It is not something that is viewed as a necessary skill-set to have.
 Instead, it is something that we accept as part of our adolescence but strive to avoid it in adulthood.
 We do not regard it as a very important piece of the adult emotional repertoire.
-But, as I mentioned at the end of the piece, in the world if non-monogamy things are very different, because not only is rejection unavoidable, but it is a skill-set that you have to be more than proficient at using.
+But, as I mentioned at the end of the piece, in the world of non-monogamy things are very different, because not only is rejection unavoidable, but it is a skill-set that you have to be more than proficient at using.
 Rejection becomes a natural part of your relationships, and you must be ethical in how you reject others, and emotionally stable enough to handle rejection in return.
+Therefor rejections is a skill-set in non-monogamy.

 At this point, I am going to make a bold statement.
 That being non-monogamous is far more intense for your emotional spectrum than monogamy is.
 And further, to actually flourish in non-monogamy, you need an emotional IQ that is far more developed, especially comparison to the requirements of monogamy.
 And why do I feel this way?
 Because, the road traveled in non-monogamy is filled with heartbreak, rejection and requires a heightened awareness of your wants and needs and of all those you want to interact with.
 And quite honestly, if you cannot handle that, you are not ready to explore the amazing world of multiple people, even if it is just for sex.
 While I am not specifically trying to scare people off, I hope that those who cannot handle their own emotions, take a moment here for some serious reflection.
 Even if you have the ability to turn off your emotions when it comes to sex, there is zero guarantee that your partner or the people you are intimate with are doing the same.
 And if you cannot handle that fact, then you have zero business opening up your body or mind to others.